Self-organizing Democratized Learning: Towards Large-scale Distributed Learning Systems: Experiments

 \subsection{Setting}

-In this section, we validate the efficacy of our algorithm \DemLearn with the MNIST \cite{lecun1998mnist} and Fashion-MNIST \cite{xiao2017fashion_mnist} datasets for handwritten digits and fashion images recognition, respectively.
-We conduct the experiments with $50$ clients, where each client has median numbers of data samples at $64$ and $70$ with MNIST and Fashion-MNIST dataset, respectively.
-Accordingly, $20\%$ of data samples are used for the model testing.
+In this section, we validate the efficacy of the \DemLearn algorithm with the MNIST \cite{lecun1998mnist}, Fashion-MNIST \cite{xiao2017fashion_mnist}, Federated Extended MNIST \cite{caldas2018leaf}, and CIFAR-10 \cite{krizhevsky2009learning} datasets for handwritten digits and fashion images recognition, and objects recognition, respectively.
+We conduct the experiments with $50$ clients, where each client has median numbers of data samples at $64$, $70$ and $785$ with MNIST, Fashion-MNIST dataset, and CIFAR-10, respectively.
+Different from these three datasets, we also experiment with the FE-MNIST dataset which has more number of classes such as $10$ digits and $25$ lowercase and $25$ uppercase.
+Accordingly, we select $50$ clients from $3559$ total of users which have at least $50$ data samples in FE-MNIST dataset.
+Using these datasets, $20\%$ of data samples on each client are used for evaluating the model testing performance.
 We divide the total dataset such that each client has a small amount of data from two specific labels amongst the overall ten in both datasets.
-In doing so, we replicate a scenario of a biased personal dataset, i.e., highly unbalanced data and a small number of training samples amongst users.
-The learning models consist of two convolution layers followed by two pooling layers.
-We set the update period $\tau=2$, and validate the performance of The proposed algorithm with 4 generalized levels.
-Our implementation is developed based on the available code of FedProx in \cite{sahu2018fedprox}.
-The Python implementation of our proposal and data used are available at \url{https://github.com/nhatminh/Dem-AI}.
+In doing so, we replicate a scenario of biased personal datasets, i.e., highly unbalanced data and a small number of training samples can be collected at agents.
+The learning models consist of two convolution layers followed by two pooling and two fully connected layers whereas three convolution layers are used in the CIFAR-10 dataset.
+We set the update period $\tau=1$, and validate the performance of the proposed algorithm with $K=4$ generalized levels.
+Our implementation is developed based on the available code of FedProx in \cite{FedProx2020}. \DemLearn, FedAvg and FedProx use the common learning rate $\eta=0.05$, local epoch $E=2$, batch size $B=10$.
+For FedProx, we set the parameter $\mu=0.5$.
+Meanwhile, pFedMe needs detailed tuning to obtain a competitive accuracy for different datasets.
+The Python implementation of our proposed algorithm using Pytorch and datasets are available at \url{https://github.com/nhatminh/Dem-AI}.